“Nothing is more harmful to a

 No matter where we might try to run or hide, our problems are still going to be right there with us.
 They will follow us.

-Every problem we create will catch up to us, no matter where we go We will keep repeating the same problems again and again, until we actively decide to fix it.
+Every problem we create will catch up to us, no matter where we go.
+And, we will keep repeating the same problems again and again until we actively decide to fix it.

-So if you’re currently thinking about skipping town because of the cacophonous disaster that you’ve made out of your life… Don’t.
-Stop and take a breath.
-Everyone needs to take full responsibility for their lives and learn to deal with the problems that they create for themselves or are confronted with in a responsible and adult manner.
-It’s better to do it sooner rather than later.
-Now is a good time to start.
+Everyone needs to take full responsibility for their lives and learn to deal with the problems that they create for themselves in a responsible and adult manner.

 Just to be on the safe side…

 YES, if you feel like you are going to be physically harmed in some way or there is any hostile and dangerous situation that you’re caught up in, and you think you can safely get away, then by all means RUN.

-The vast majority of people have not learned to control stress and anxiety very well, if at all, and so it builds on itself instead of dissipating.
+The vast majority of people have never really learned to control stress and anxiety very well, if at all, and as with most people it builds on itself instead of dissipating.

-When someone gets to the point of feeling like running away, several things are going on inside their body..
+When someone gets to the point of feeling like running away, several things are going on inside their body.